Guadiana: Course

-From its origin/spring runs from the southern Iberian plain in a direction east to west, to near the town of Badajoz, where it begins to track south leading to the Gulf of Cádiz.
-The Guadiana marks the border of Spain and Portugal twice as it runs to the ocean: first, between the River Caia and Ribeira de Cuncos, then later from the River Chança until its mouth.
+From its origin/spring, it runs from the southern Iberian plain in a direction east to west, to near the town of Badajoz, where it begins to track south leading to the Gulf of Cádiz.
+The Guadiana marks the border of Spain and Portugal twice as it runs to the ocean: First, between the River Caia and Ribeira de Cuncos, then later from the River Chança until its mouth.
 The river is not used to completely mark the boundary between the two states; between the Olivença ravine and the Táliga ravine, the border still remains a disputed section claimed de jure by both countries and administered de facto by Spain (as part of the Spanish autonomous community of Extremadura).

 For the most part, the Guadiana is navigable from the Atlantic Ocean until Mértola, a distance of 68 km.
 North of Mértola on the Guadiana is the highest waterfall is Southern Portugal called Pulo do Lobo.

-The ecosystem has Mediterranean hydrological characteristics, including high variation in intra- and inter-annual discharge, large floods and severe droughts.
-This variability is a consequence of considerable variation in rainwater supply averaging around an annual mean of 400 to 600 mm.
+The ecosystem has Mediterranean hydrological characteristics, including high variation in intra- and interannual discharge, large floods, and severe droughts.
+This variability is a consequence of considerable variation in rainwater supply averaging around an annual level of 400 to 600 mm.
 The climate is semiarid with an average annual temperature of 14 to 16 C.